-They see us through our country’s darkest times.
+They’ve seen us through our country’s darkest times.
 They leap from planes, march through deserts, drive through minefields, sail through storms and travel to the world’s most dangerous places to face the unknown.
-When we read about our veterans in the newspapers and hear about them on television, this is what we hear about.
+When we read about our veterans in the newspapers and hear about them on T.V., this is what we hear about.
 But when we dive deeper, past their heroism on the front lines and into their everyday lives, we often discover that these men and women serve us both in and out of uniform.

 At 17 years old, Arthur Pogosoff went to school during the day and worked in the steel mills where he made $1.10 an hour.
 During WWII, he joined the state guard, then the National Guard.
 When the Korean War broke out, he joined the army.
 For 5 years, he bravely served our country.